foxthefox/ioBroker.fritzdect/README.md

           { error: { [Error: self signed certificate] code: 'DEPTH_ZERO_SELF_SIGNED_CERT' }

-      indicate that there are SSL security problems.
-Use the `"strictSSL": false` option (no tick in checkbox) in the admin page of adapter to disable the respective check.
+      indicate that there are SSL security problems (certificate).
+Use the `"strictSSL": false` option (no tick in checkbox) in the admin page of adapter to disable the respective check (experimental).

 ## Thermostat